mattsteeldue/vforth/README.md

 DISCiPLE version
 ----------------
 It uses both disks: unit #1 for MGT system and Forth itself and unit #2 for data storage to offer 1560 Blocks / Screens (780 KBytes).
-Again, better use an emulator.
+Again, better use an emulator such as Fuse.
 To spare some time you can specify the suitable switches

     --disciple
     --discipledisk Forth1.IMG

-I'm not aware of a switch to insert the second floppy disk image at start-up, and you have to select Forth2.IMG via usual menu bar.
+I'm not aware of a switch Fuse provides to insert the second floppy disk image at start-up, and you have to select Forth2.IMG via usual menu bar.